METAL AIR WATER SYRINGE TIP

 NEW AIR WATER SYRINGE TIPS

-As you can see, new metal air water syringe tips don’t look that clean to begin with.
+As you can see, new metal air water syringe tips don't appear particularly clean from the start.
 The surfaces are

-smooth, but it still does not look clean.
-If a patient could see this they would probably ask to have another
+smooth, but they still lack a clean appearance.
+If a patient could see this, they would likely request the use of another

 tip used for their procedure.